"Flowcabulary" and other lessons from one Oakland special ed. teacher

 The day is a constant stream of seating assignments, teams, exercises, and rotating centers.
 There is absolutely no down time, just high expectations.
 Even the act of saying “good job” is turned into something she refers to as a “positive reinforcement structure.”
 When the class does something good, like sitting in their seats quietly during a transition, she starts placing individual marbles into a jar.

-As marbles fall slowly into a jar, Evans keeps track for the class: “Six, give, four -–this is for a field trip!”
+As marbles fall slowly into a jar, Evans keeps track for the class: “Six, five, four -–this is for a field trip!”

 She explains to me, “You have to have a very well-structured environment in order to meet all their needs.
 And for kids who have a lot of anxiety for whatever reason, it makes things go a lot smoother.”